crest-summit/summit-help/summit/proposals/editor/budgetInformation/costShare/budgetCostShare/costShareOrganization.md

+The six digit VT organization responsible for the cost share.
 If costs are to be shared by two sources of funding, they must be itemized separately by source.
 For example, if a $50K piece of equipment is to be jointly purchased by two departments, include a $25K purchase by each organization.